kubeflow/examples/github_issue_summarization/03_serving_the_model.md

 TAG=0.1
 ```

-cd into the notebooks directory and run the following command:
+cd into the notebooks directory and run the following command (you will need [s2i](https://github.com/openshift/source-to-image) installed):

 ```
 cd notebooks/